Sidenote for Slack

 search and Save are free. ask is Pro.

-/sidenote search and Save to Sidenote work on any linked Sidenote account, free tier included. /sidenote ask uses the same cited-answer engine as chat in the extension, so it needs Pro or an active trial — and Slack asks draw from the same monthly allowance.
-Every account can start a 7-day Pro trial — no card required.
+/sidenote search and Save to Sidenote work on any linked Sidenote account, free tier included. /sidenote ask uses the same cited-answer engine as chat in the extension, so it needs Pro or an active trial, and Slack asks draw from the same monthly allowance.
+Every account can start an opt-in 7-day Pro trial, no card required.

 FAQ